Ep11phany/Naive-IntelliEducation-Spring-Boot-Project/README.md

 Suggested IDE: IntelliJ IDEA Ultimate version (which has module for Spring projects), can be activated by your Tsinghua mail account.
 **Config MySQL Database**: (Make sure that you login as root)
 mysql> create database db_example;
-mysql> create user 'springuser'@'%' identified my 'ThePasswword';
+mysql> create user 'springuser'@'%' identified by 'ThePassword';
 mysql> grant all on db_example.* to 'springuser'@'%';